stefancaspersz/oss-security-tools/README.md

       1. Managing networks is time intensive
    1. **EXERCISE**: Create your first sock puppet dev
 10. Introducing [OSC&R framework](https://pbom.dev) - 15 mins
-11. Build rep in GitHub
+11. Build clout in GitHub
+   1. Leverage code puppet network
+   1. Create a PR
    1. Use [Semgrep](https://github.com/semgrep/semgrep) to Find a bug in a repo and correct it.
-   1. Create a PR
 12. Package Ecosystem Attacks - 30 minutes
    1. Dependency confusion
       1. Identifying dependency confusion opportunities in npm